Let’s get to know what many of us thyroid patients have in common, and what makes each of us unique.

 There’s more than two types of autoimmune thyroid disease.

-I’m an Atrophic Thryoiditis patient, which is kind of like Hashi’s because it causes hypothyroidism, but it’s really not like Hashi’s at all.
+I’m an Atrophic Thryoiditis (AT) patient, which is kind of like Hashi’s because it causes hypothyroidism, but some of its features are really not like Hashi’s at all.
 I’ll talk about my own experience with AT at the end of this post.

 Most of our doctors are trained to focus on diagnosing and normalizing our biochemistry.
 They put out fires and resolve current crises.
 They are not trained to understand the complexity of autoimmune etiology and its variable manifestations over time–over our lifetime.